MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/set-up-oidc-auth-in-sharepoint-server-with-adfs.md

 ## Prerequisites

-When you configure with AD FS with OIDC authentication, you need the following resources to perform the configuration:
+When you configure SharePoint Server with Active Directory Federation Services (AD FS) using OpenID Connect (OIDC) authentication, you need the following resources to perform the configuration:

 1. A SharePoint Server Subscription Edition farm.
 2. AD FS in Windows Server 2016 or later, already created, with the public key of the AD FS signing certificate exported in a `.cer` file.